atelechev/astrocadre/README.md

 ### Theme Metadata

 All available graphic themes are described in `/src/assets/themes/themes.json` file.
-To add a new theme definition, the following structure should be appended to the `items` array:
+To add a new theme definition, the following structure should be appended to its `items` array:

 ```
 {